 I digress, this is an attractive label.

-“A smooth, medium-bodied Merlot that perfectly combines plum and red berry flavours with smoky, cedar wood aromas…Ideal to match with pasta, risotto and lightly spiced red meat dishes.”
+The blurb “A smooth, medium-bodied Merlot that perfectly combines plum and red berry flavours with smoky, cedar wood aromas…Ideal to match with pasta, risotto and lightly spiced red meat dishes.”

 Ah risotto, that classic Chilean dish…